lindadamama/OpenFocus/README.md

 ## 📢 News

 > [!NOTE]
+> 🎉 **2026.01.10**: Added bilingual support, a status dashboard, and new ROI fusion options to improve efficiency and flexibility.

 > 🎉 **2026.01.09**: Improved UI and navigation, faster parallel processing, multi-folder batch support, and bug fixes.

 > 🎉 **2025.12.11**: Added functionality to read image stacks in video format.